bootdotdev/blog/content/computer-science/computer-science-books.md

 Useful review:

-> “I would consider this an essential read for software developers.
-This book conveys the fundamentals of writing clean code, whose importance cannot be overstated.”
+> "I would consider this an essential read for software developers.
+This book conveys the fundamentals of writing clean code, whose importance cannot be overstated."
 >
 > – [Paul Sochiera](https://www.goodreads.com/review/show/4345521083?book_show_action=true&from_review_page=1), a Goodreads reviewer.